defeat the enemy, strongholds and spiritual warfare

 Stef: Before we dive in, tell us who you are and how you became an author.
 That’s not how you started out.

 When you sell a company, the next thing to do is start another, right?
 But my wife and I were praying about starting a church.
-We had heard a sermon that made me feel guilty: how dare I start another business when there’s a need for people to move to mud huts 5,000 miles away; changing their vocation and location to go “make disciples of all nations.”
+We had heard a sermon that made me feel guilty: how dare I start another business when there’s a need for people to move to mud huts 5,000 miles away, changing their vocation and location to go “make disciples of all nations.”

-We’re praying about this and a few weeks later, a Godly mentor said he heard I was thinking about planting a church.
-He looked me in the eyes and said, “I gotta be honest; that sounds really dumb.
+We’re praying about this, and a few weeks later, a Godly mentor said he heard I was thinking about planting a church.
+He looked me in the eyes and said, “I gotta be honest; that sounds dumb.
 You’re a talented entrepreneur.
 You’ve served your customers and team with excellence.
 I’ve even seen you make disciples.
 Why do you think you have to start a church to do ministry?
 Don’t you get that being an entrepreneur is ministry?”

 I looked at this guy like he had three heads.
 I had no idea what he was talking about.
 He told me to read Genesis 1; what I saw changed my life.
 Before God told us He is Holy, loving, and omnipotent, the first thing God wanted us to know was that He is a God who creates.
 He is a God who works.